 "Usage Alerting Service Unavailable" when starting the product, and product is very slow to open (or hang when choosing feature level)

 This can happen if there is a problem with Bentley's usage alerting service, and can result in a long delay in opening the product (or a hang when trying to select the feature level in the Feature Level Selector dialog).
 Once Bentley has resolved the outage, you may need to restart your computer to resolve the issue.
-Please contact Bentley Licensing Support for help.
+Please see more here and contact Bentley Licensing Support for help.

 "This application requires the CONNECTION Client...""Failed to initialize the Bentley Licensing Client...""#ActiveLicenseFeatureModel_FailedToInitializeLicense"